SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Helpful_tips_for_Larsoft_building.md

-Updating LArsoft version whilst keeping the old compilation(#Updating-LArsoft-version-whilst-keeping-the-old-compilation)
+Updating LArsoft version whilst keeping the old compilation
 ------------------------------------------------------------------------------------------------------------------------------------------

 This is useful for when you want concurrent prof/debug builds using the